jsmoriss/jsm-force-ssl/README.md

 <p><strong>An effective way to make sure that all HTTP URLs on your website get redirected to HTTPS.</strong></p>

-<p>The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.</p>
+<p>The plugin defines the FORCE_SSL, FORCE_SSL_ADMIN, and FORCE_SSL_LOGIN constants, then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent.
+Also checks the WordPress 'upload_dir' URLs to make sure they are HTTPS when using HTTPS URLs.</p>

 <blockquote>
 <p>There are no plugin settings &mdash; simply install and activate the plugin.</p>